lepture/authlib/docs/flask/oauth2.rst

 resource owner and with its authorization.
 It contains at least three
 information:

-- Client Type, confidential or public
 - Client Identifier, usually called **client_id**
 - Client Password, usually called **client_secret**
+- Client Token Endpoint Authentication Method

 Authlib has provided a mixin for SQLAlchemy, define the client with this mixin::